 The Hiker’s Haute Route consists of a spectacular series of trails linking Chamonix to Zermatt, marked by high, steep passes, quiet trails, and stunning mountain scenery.
 It’s one of the world’s classic hikes, with a wild beauty deserving of it’s name.
 The Haute Route is also a very strenuous tour, with many high passes to cross and very few easy options for shorter days or bad weather.
 It’s a commitment, but one that repays you with remote, rugged scenery.
 Our 11-day tour starts in Chamonix and finishes in Zermatt, while the 9 day options starts in Verbier, cutting off 2 days in the beginning of the tour but still covering the heart of the tour.
 There are many ways of breaking up this hike, and in our itinerary, we’ve linked the most spectacular sections of the Haute Route with some of our favorite huts and inns into a spectacular trip!

-On our standard, 11-day Haute Route tour, you’ll have 7 nights in hotels with private rooms, and 3 nights in mountain huts with shared accomodations.
-The 9-day version starting in Verbier, you’ll have 5 nights in hotels with private rooms with the same 3 nights in mountain huts.
+On our full, 11-day Haute Route tour, you’ll have 7 nights in hotels with private rooms, and 3 nights in mountain huts with shared accommodations.
+For a slightly shorter Haute Route tour, we offer a 9-day version starting in Verbier.
+On this shorter Swiss Haute Route, you’ll have 5 nights in hotels with private rooms with the same 3 nights in mountain huts.
 Showers are available all nights.

-Our standard self-guided Haute Route tours do not include luggage transport.
+Luggage?
+Our self-guided Haute Route tours do not automatically include luggage transport.
 Private luggage transfers are available between villages however.
-For 2 or more people, add $280/person for luggage transfers to all villages (you’ll have it in Chamonix, Champex, Arolla, Zinal and Zermatt).
+For 2 or more people, add $280/person for luggage transfers to all villages (you’ll have it in Chamonix, Champex, Arolla, Zinal and Zermatt) on the 11-day trip, and $200/person for luggage transfers on the 9-day trip.
 Please ask if you’re interested in adding luggage transfers to your tour.

 Our typical day starts with a continental buffet breakfast at your inn – delicious fresh baked bread, local cheeses, cereal, fruit, coffee and juice – which gives you the energy needed for a full day of inn-to-inn hiking.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or bring some money for a stop in one of the alpine restaurants along your route.
 Most of the hotels and mountain inns will sell picnic lunches if they are ordered the night before.
 Reminders will be included in your route notes.
 Soon you’ll be out on the trail for 7-9 hours, with detailed directions to get you to your next stop.